Fundamental domains for congruence subgroups of SL2 in positive characteristic: Fundamental domains for congruence subgroups of as ramified coverings

-We can also compute the sizes of subgroups $H_i\cap H_{i+1}$ to find the number of edges between vertices in levels $i$ and $i+1$, but we omit the details.

-Figure~\ref{F-schematic} gives a schematic drawing of the graph $X_g$, whose properties are summarized below: \begin{remark} $\;$ \begin{enumerate} \item $X_g$ is bipartite since it is a quotient of the bipartite graph $X$.
-The sets $\bigsqcup_{\text{$i$ even}} L_i$ and $\bigsqcup_{\text{$i$ odd}} L_i$ form a bipartition of the vertex set. \item The edges run between consecutive levels, with the edges between $L_i$ and $L_{i+1}$ projecting to the edge $\La_i\rightarrow\La_{i+1}$ in $X$. \item The subgraph induced by $L_0$ and $L_1$ is a $(q+1,q)$-regular bipartite graph. \item For $i=1,...,n-1$, each vertex in $L_i$ has $q$ edges to vertices in $L_{i-1}$ and only $1$ edge to a vertex in $L_{i+1}$.
-Thus the graph `collapses' in a $q$-fold manner until it reaches level $L_{n-1}$. \item For $i\geq n$, each vertex in $L_i$ has one edge to $L_{i-1}$ and one edge to $L_{i+1}$.
-So there is a semi-infinite ray, called a cusp, attached to each vertex in $L_{n-1}$. \end{enumerate} \end{remark}
+\begin{remark} $\;$ \begin{enumerate} \item The edges run between consecutive levels, with the edges between $L_i$ and $L_{i+1}$ in the orbit of the edge $\La_i\rightarrow\La_{i+1}$ in $X$. \item The subgraph induced by $L_0$ and $L_1$ is a $(q+1,q)$-regular bipartite graph. \item For $i=1,...,n-1$, each vertex in $L_i$ has $q$ edges to vertices in $L_{i-1}$ and only $1$ edge to a vertex in $L_{i+1}$.
+For $i\geq n$, each vertex in $L_i$ has one edge to $L_{i-1}$ and one edge to $L_{i+1}$.
+So there is a semi-infinite ray, also called a cusp, attached to each vertex in $L_{n-1}$. \end{enumerate} \end{remark}

-Finally we describe the graph of groups $\G(g) \backslash\! \backslash X$.
-We label each vertex and edge with its stabilizer under the action of $\Gamma(g)$.
-By Proposition~\ref{NagaoLattice},